 Fellowship-trained in Interventional Spine

-The spine center, for example, distributes a free 36 page Home Remedy Book on back and neck pain to patients.
+The spine center emphasizes patient education that encourages patients to explore non-surgical treatment options in advance of spine surgery.
+For example, the spine center distributes a free 36 page Home Remedy Book on back and neck pain to patients and referral sources.
 The book has symptom charts that show which symptoms need to be seen immediately to prevent permanent paralysis of nerves.
 The book of back pain remedies includes stretches that relieve many symptoms at home.

-In summary, the goal of Baptist Health is to have the spine center evolve into a regional destination for spine care with a team of spine physicians working together to exhaust non-surgical treatment options for back pain in Little Rock, Arkansas.
-If spine surgery is necessary, the spine center emphasizes minimally invasive spine surgery techniques that shorten the incision, lessen blood loss, shorten the time in the hospital with the patient often going home the same day for a less painful and quick return to their favorite activity.
+If spine surgery is necessary, affiliated spine neurosurgeons can provide minimally invasive spine surgery techniques that shorten the incision, lessen blood loss, shorten the time in the hospital with the patient often going home the same day for a less painful and quick return to their favorite activity.